 She never returned to the Beauty School for service.

-And counted among that two percent who survive and thrive in the beauty industry,
+And counted among that two percent who survive and thrive in the beauty industry, I continue to use my god-given talents to create and enhance beauty.

 Barbie is celebrating her 50th birthday, and consciously or unconsciously, women still consider her “charms” a standard.
-Long blonde hair, skinny body, perky globes, etc.
+Long blonde hair, skinny body, perky globes, etc. Although imitation is a never-ending stimulus package for the economy of "beautification" services, what are the rewards of this billion dollar investment?

 Sadly, the physical ideals of sexual attractiveness; the formula for “optimal luring capacity” has not been abandoned despite lack of attainability, objectification, or proof of a better life.